Microsoft's Secure Email vs Mailock: A Comparison

 Companies should invest adequately in data security training for employees using MPME unless they intend to integrate additional tools.

-Inbox access verification is an important preventative measure that helps to eliminate a number of the most common email threats.
+Email verification is an important preventative measure that helps to eliminate a number of the most common email threats.

 This makes it easy for recipients to verify they have access to their inbox on receiving a message, regardless of their email provider.

-Recipients must click on the link contained within their message, select the relevant verification type, and enter their credentials.
+Recipients must click on the link contained within their message, select the verification type, and enter their credentials.

 Recipient Authentication

-Inbox access verification cannot protect against all risks.
+Email verification cannot protect against all risks.

 If an unauthorised individual obtains a recipient's account credentials, they can still access all the messages in the inbox.

-Inbox access verification may also fail to provide a strong enough record that information has been delivered to the intended recipient, which is key for compliance with certain regulatory guidelines.
+Email verification may also fail to provide a strong enough record that information has been delivered to the intended recipient, which is key for compliance with certain regulatory guidelines.

 Note: Many recipients of secure emails have two-factor authentication enabled on their email accounts, which helps to ensure that only the intended person can access secure emails.
 However, this can only be enabled by recipients and is not something over which senders have direct control. |